drewreed2005/realdrew/_posts/2023-02-26-eventscboutline.md

 My portion of our group project, Cafe Gato (an online marketing campaign for a hypothetical cat cafe), is an events database.
 A user can use a frontend endpoint to create an event (provided it passes validation requirements) and view other events read from a backend endpoint.
 This data can be filtered by various attributes on the frontend.

-Below, I go over how I will meet the College Board expectations.

 ### Purpose and Function

 The purpose of the program is to promote community interaction and cat cafe business consistency through user-created events hosted by the cat cafe.
 Another purpose of the program is to aid a given cat cafe business in validating and organizing the events that will be hosted at their location.